University Organization, Governance, and Governing Bodies

-The University of Montpellier is an experimental public institution (EPE) with legal personality and educational, scientific, administrative, and financial autonomy.
+The University of Montpellier is an experimental public institution (EPE) with legal personality and autonomy in educational, scientific, administrative, and financial matters.

-Led by a president elected from among its Board of Directors, it consists of governance bodies, components, departments, and central services.
+Led by a president elected by its Board of Directors, it consists of governance bodies, divisions, departments, and central services.

 The President: Philippe Augé